-You can’t go wrong with a Po-Boy sandwich in New Orleans.
-But where can you find the best Po-Boys?
+You can’t go wrong with a Po Boy sandwich when you visit NOLA.
+But where can you find the best Po Boy in New Orleans?

-We found out that there is no consensus to our question.
+We found out that there is no consensus on our question.
 Some people said Domilise’s Po-Boys & Bar.
 Others said Camasento’s Restaurant.
 Yet others said our personal favorite, Parkway Bakery & Tavern.
 Interestingly, some people answered our question with a question.
-They wanted to know what kind of Po-Boy since they had different answers for shrimp versus oyster versus roast beef.
+They wanted to know what kind of Po Boy since they had different answers for shrimp versus oyster versus roast beef.

-With no consensus to our question, we headed back to Parkway Bakery and Tavern for Po-Boys.
+With no consensus on our question, we headed back to Parkway Bakery and Tavern for Po Boys.
 We loved it there during our last New Orleans visit, and we wanted our friends Heidi and Karl to experience the delicious sandwiches for themselves.

 Parkway Bar and Tavern

-You might think you’re going off the beaten track until you arrive to find a large number of locals and tourists queued up for their Po-Boy fix.
+You might think you’re going off the beaten track until you arrive to find a large number of locals and tourists queued up for their New Orleans Po Boy fix.